lockb0x-llc/Pakana-Stellar-Razor-Components/README.md

 ## Installation

-- Add the Pakana Stellar Razor Components to your project.
+- Add the Pakana-Stellar-Razor-Components to your project.
-- Download and Install the Stellar Sdk or Use the CDNJS to quickly get started.
+- Download and Install the Stellar SDK or use the CDNJS to quickly get started.
 - Configure the Stellar SDK with your network passphrase and other relevant details.
 - Configure the Variables in the HorizonServer.js file to match your projects wallets and network details.
 - Customize the components to fit your application requirements.

 <strong>Integration:</strong>

-- Embed the Send Funds and Generate Key Pairs components into your Razor views.
+- Embed the Send-Funds and Generate-Key-Pairs components into your Razor views.
 - Customize component behavior based on your application requirements.

 ## Prerequisites